 It has been a turbulent time for Samsung watches.
 The company's first attempts weren’t the best devices at the time, but its latest Galaxy Watch duo prove to be some of the best wearables you can buy.

-It’s undeniably a pared down version of the Galaxy Watch as it’s lacking a few features, but it sports a smaller design and a more affordable price tag that will definitely make it a more attractive option for some.
+The original Galaxy Watch Active is undeniably a pared-down version of the Galaxy Watch as it’s lacking a few features, but it sports a smaller design and a more affordable price tag that will definitely make it a more attractive option for some.

 Does the Galaxy Watch Active live up to the original Galaxy Watch?
 Read on for our full review to find out.

 Samsung Galaxy Watch Active price and release date